0xjojoex/evm.zig/README.md

 # evm.zig

-A incomplete Zig implementation of the Ethereum Virtual Machine (EVM).
+Zig implementation of the Ethereum Virtual Machine (EVM).

 **It is my first Zig project** as my learning path to Zig.
 I'm sure there are many things that can be improved, feebacks are very welcome.